rhyolight/numenta-web/packages/numenta.com/pages/resources/papers-videos-and-more/science-of-anomaly-detection.md

 ---
 author: Scott Purdy
-description: This video talk on the Science of Anomaly Detection was delivered at a Numenta workshop and covers the application of HTM to anomaly detection in streaming data.
+description: "This video talk on the Science of Anomaly Detection by Numenta Research Engineer, Scott Purdy, was delivered at a 2014 Numenta workshop and covers the application of HTM to anomaly detection in streaming data."
 date: 2014/10/17
 image:
 link: